MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 - Reduce the impact on your internal network as much as possible.
 - Go with the minimum number of deployment packages to reduce on-going maintenance costs.

-The guidance in this article applies to deployments to on-premises deployment.
-In other articles, we cover how to support [remote work](https://techcommunity.microsoft.com/t5/office-365-blog/deploy-office-365-proplus-to-remote-workers/ba-p/1258514) and how to optimize [subsequent installs of Office, including Visio, Project, or additional language packs](build-dynamic-lean-universal-packages.md).
+The guidance in this article applies to the initial on-premises deployment of Microsoft 365 Apps.
+In other articles, we cover how to best support [remote work](https://techcommunity.microsoft.com/t5/office-365-blog/deploy-office-365-proplus-to-remote-workers/ba-p/1258514) and optimize [subsequent installs of Visio, Project, or additional language packs](build-dynamic-lean-universal-packages.md).

 Let’s first look at a sample scenario and how we identified the right balance, then we will walk you through the steps to implement the solution in your organization.